 Watch the webinar with the authority on creating microsites using HubSpot CMS Hub, Alex Girard.

 The difference between a microsite and a website

 One of the major differences between a microsite and your business website is that a microsite lives on its own independent domain.
 (This URL doesn’t need to contain your brand name).

 Microsites hold different content than your business website

 A microsite is its own entity.
 It can contain media elements such as audio, images, or videos that aren’t on your main website.
 You can also build creative engagement functions into your microsite.
 Since microsites don’t exist on the company’s homepage, they’re a great launchpad for new ideas and creativity.

 Compared to a regular business website, a microsite only has a few pages.
 The big idea of using a microsite is to minimize clutter and distraction, so content is much more focused.

 Microsites don't have to be forever

 In most cases, microsites are temporary sites.
 Brands will use them as part of a specific marketing campaign or strategy and once the campaign comes to an end, so does the microsite.

-Now that you have a clearer idea of what a microsite is and how it differs from a normal website, let’s move on to exactly what purpose microsites serve.
+Now that you have a clearer idea of what a microsite is and how it differs from your main business website, let’s move on to exactly what purpose microsites can serve.